 What is an exotic pet?

-Understandably, pet insurance for exotic pets is not as common as for more traditional pets, such as cats and dogs.
 Some pets that are technically considered exotic, like rabbits, may be easier to find insurance for, whereas others, like snakes and spiders, are considerably more difficult to insure.
-This is usually do to the difficulty in finding a UK based vet that specialises in treating certain exotic species.
+This is usually due to the difficulty in finding a UK-based vet that specialises in treating certain exotic species.

-Our research found three companies who offer insurance for exotic pets in the UK:
+Our research found three companies that offer exotic pet insurance in the UK:

-Follow this link to get a quote from Exotic Direct.
+Follow this link to get an exotic pet insurance quote from Exotic Direct.

-E&L (the Equine and Livestock Insurance Company) has been offering niche insurance products, including horse insurance, caravan insurance and wedding insurance, for more than 70 years.
-In the exotic pet insurance category, E&L only offer Bird Insurance, which they include within their pet insurance umbrella.
-Reviews for E&L pet insurance are mixed - on money.co.uk customers rate the service as Good, with a rating of 3.6/5, and on feefo the company has 91% positive reviews, with 790 customers ranking the service as Excellent, and 549 ranking it as Good (out of 1,469 reviews left this year).
-Over on reviewcentre.com things are not as positive – E&L pet insurance scored just 1.1 out of 5 stars, with 10% of customers saying they would recommend the service.
+Reviews for E&L pet insurance are mixed - on feefo.com the company has been awarded 4.4 stars out of 5, with 243 customers ranking the service as 5 stars and 112 ranking it as 4 stars (out of 393 reviews left this year).
+Over on reviewcentre.com things are not as positive – E&L pet insurance scored just 1.1 out of 5 stars, with 10% of customers saying they would recommend the service, from 627 reviews.

 You can get a Bird Insurance quote from E&L.

-Cliverton is a specialist company which has been operating for more than 40 years, with a focus on pet and animal related businesses.
-They are based in Norfolk and are a part of the Ecclesiastical Insurance Group (as Lycetts Insurance).
-They offer insurance for such ventures as dog walking and training, pet and wildlife rescues, falconry centres and farms (to name but a few).
-As they offer such a unique service, there is a shortage of reviews online, though they are rated as Excellent with 5 out of 5 stars on uk-insurance-index.co.uk.
+The company is based in Norfolk and is a part of the Ecclesiastical Insurance Group (as Lycetts Insurance).
+It offers insurance for such ventures as dog walking and training, pet and wildlife rescues, falconry centres and farms (to name but a few).
+As it offers such a unique service, there is a shortage of reviews online, though it is rated as Excellent with 5 out of 5 stars on uk-insurance-index.co.uk.
+The company also has a 5 star rating on Facebook, though this is from just three reviews.

 What does exotic pet insurance cover?